-Thank God for the Election Commission: Sonia Gandhi on Congress’ win in Gujarat’s Rajya Sabha polls
+Thank God for the Election Commission: Sonia Gandhi on Congress’ win in Gujarat Rajya Sabha polls

-The party president said there was a lot of tension ahead of the election.
+The party president said there was a lot of tension ahead of this contest and she was ‘relieved with this victory’.

 Congress President Sonia Gandhi on Wednesday expressed her satisfaction over her top aide Ahmed Patel’s victory in the Rajya Sabha election in Gujarat.
 “Thank God for the Election Commission,” she said while speaking to NDTV.